Table of Contents

 Start promoting your webinar on your social channels several weeks ahead of time.
 Share sneak peeks of what attendees will learn in the session and invite your followers to submit questions ahead of time.
 If you’re holding a paid webinar, consider offering a special discount for your social media followers.

 You should definitely include information about your webinar and registration links on your website.
-The majority of webinars are aimed at either onboarding new customers or marketing and demand generation.
+Many webinars are aimed at either onboarding new customers or marketing and demand generation.
 For both objectives, your website is an ideal place to get the word out.

 Pop-up or banner calls to action, blog posts, videos, and dedicated landing pages can all help you drive interest and registrations.

-Use Biteable to make a beautiful, affordable webinar video in minutes.
-Our event templates make it simple to get started with just a few clicks:
+Use Biteable to make a beautiful, affordable webinar promo video in minutes.
+Our video templates make it simple to get started with just a few clicks:

 Best webinar software